The Nest

 Remember that according to New York City building codes, if you or your landlord want to install a temporary pressurized wall, your landlord will need to obtain the necessary permits and get a new Certificate of Occupancy from the NYC Department of Buildings.
 A Certificate of Occupancy, or a CO, is a document issued by the NYC DOB to certify that the building or apartment complies with the relevant building codes and is safe for its intended use.
 Usually, COs are issued after the fire marshal inspects the building or apartment and has undergone an electrical inspection.

 Because of the lengthy process, many NYC landlords and management companies avoid allowing temporary walls.
 However, if you’re considering adding additional rooms to your apartment, it’s a good idea to check with management and your real estate agent before signing a new lease.
 You might be able to negotiate the installation of a temporary wall, especially if you’re signing a longer lease.
+According to Mike Circea of Holsper, understanding these legal requirements is crucial for avoiding costly fines and ensuring safety.
+He notes that choosing the right wall solution can also add functionality and privacy while staying within compliance

 Please remember the following information:

-Do not attempt to install a wall without permission because this is considered an illegal conversion.
+Please don’t try to install a wall without permission because this is considered an illegal conversion.
 According to the DOB, “Illegal conversions are living spaces altered to allow additional occupancy without DOB approval or adequate life-safety protections.
 These units often lack at least two means of egress, proper windows, and ventilation, and may have illegal and unsafe gas, electrical, and plumbing systems.”

 Overall, converting living spaces within an NYC apartment is illegal and can result in several fines by the DOB.
 If you fail to obtain your landlord’s approval before installing, this action could also violate your lease.